RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

                 }
 ```

-+ If you now run the game, you’ll see that we now have a wood resource that you can place on the map, but there isn’t any wood on the map to begin with:
++ If you now run the game, you’ll see that you now have a wood resource that you can place on the map, but there isn’t any wood on the map to begin with:

 ![screenshot](mine3-6.png)